MuxN4/limtr/README.md

 - `points` (Number): Maximum number of requests allowed within the duration (default: 10)
 - `duration` (Number): Time window in seconds (default: 1)
-- `keyPrefix` (String): Prefix for Redis keys (default: 'ratex')
+- `keyPrefix` (String): Prefix for Redis keys (default: 'limtr')
 - `redisOptions` (Object): Options for the Redis client (see [ioredis documentation](https://github.com/luin/ioredis/blob/master/API.md#new-redisport-host-options))
 - `keyGenerator` (Function): Custom function to generate keys (default: uses IP address)

 ## Headers

-ratex sets the following headers on responses:
+limtr sets the following headers on responses:

 - `X-RateLimit-Limit`: The maximum number of requests allowed in the current time window
 - `X-RateLimit-Remaining`: The number of requests remaining in the current time window